Inflect logo

 Network & Connectivity Ecosystem

 The connectivity landscape in Sisak is defined by its role as a key satellite to the Zagreb metropolitan area.
-Infrastructure here supports reliable regional transit and specialized edge requirements.
+Infrastructure here supports specific edge requirements and resilient regional transit.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions.
 While no hyperscale on-ramps exist within the city limits, local operators provide private extension options via leased lines or wavelength services to Zagreb as of September 2025.
+This allows for secure, low-latency connections to major cloud providers.

-Internet Exchange Points (IXPs): Public peering is primarily handled through CIX in Zagreb, ensuring efficient traffic exchange for Croatian and regional audiences as of September 2025.
+Internet Exchange Points (IXPs): Public peering is primarily handled through CIX in Zagreb, which acts as the central hub for Croatian internet traffic as of September 2025.
+Sisak-based deployments benefit from this proximity to the national exchange for efficient local traffic distribution.

 Power Analysis

-Energy dynamics in Sisak reflect the broader Croatian commitment to sustainability and grid modernization.
+Energy dynamics in Sisak reflect the broader Croatian commitment to sustainability and the modernization of the national grid.

-Power Grid Reliability: The local grid is engineered for industrial stability, benefiting from multi-substation support.
+Power Grid Reliability: The local grid is well-engineered for industrial stability, benefiting from multi-substation support and proximity to major generation assets.
 Reliability remains consistent with European standards, providing a sturdy foundation for continuous digital operations.

 Market Access, Business & Tax Climate